Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Error Estimation for Semilinear Wave Equation

-\end{corollary} \begin{proof} Theorem \ref{Q1} implies the existence of a classical solution to the semilinear wave equation (\ref{WaveBVP}), as well as the existence of a tanh neural network such that all residuals are bounded, and according to Corollary \ref{BoundGeneralizationError} the generalization error grows like $\mathcal{O}(\mathrm{ln^2(N)N^{-k+1}})$.
+\end{corollary} \begin{proof} Theorem \ref{Q1} gives us the existence of a classical solution to the semi-linear wave equation \ref{WaveBVP}, as well as the existence of a tanh neural network such that all residuals are bounded and according to Corollary \ref{BoundGeneralizationError} the generalization error grows like $\mathcal{O}(\mathrm{ln^2(N)N^{-k+1}})$.
 From the quadrature rule we know that

 These two results lead directly to the following bound for the training error: